cainam/home-cluster-deployment/README.md

 - test if vars can be remove from kustomize apply task => remove, now test
 - test to remove "undef application vars again" task => remove, now test
 - regression tests: implement continuous testing of the features to detect regressions

+- turn gentoo-image-builder into a git submodule like the shared helper
+- envoy build: instead of overwriting files like BUILD sed them